Causes of death (hlth_cdeath)

 6.1.
 Institutional Mandate - legal acts and other agreements

-CoD data was submitted to Eurostat on the basis of a gentleman's agreement established in the framework Eurostat's Working Group on "Public Health Statistics" until data with the reference year 2010.
+CoD data was submitted to Eurostat based on a gentleman's agreement established in the framework of Eurostat's Working Group on "Public Health Statistics" until data with the reference year 2010.

 Within the context of this framework Regulation, a Regulation on Community statistics on public health and health and safety at work, as regards statistics on causes of death (EU) No 328/2011 was signed by the European Parliament and the Council on 5 April 2011.